Disclaimer: We may receive a commission for products purchased through some links in this article.

 As with any guitar purchase, it’s wise to buy the best acoustic electric guitar you can afford to a guitar that will last you, but that doesn’t have to mean breaking the bank.
 Once you have your new guitar, you will need to take good care of it to make sure it will last.
 Budget guitars often don’t come with cases, or come with soft travel cases.
 Buy a solid case to protect it, especially if you’re going to be taking the guitar out and about with you.
 Spend the time having the guitar set-up properly by someone who knows what they’re doing, and consider investing in better quality strings.
 This investment can make even a very budget guitar sound very professional and make it an option for even an experienced player.

-Whether you’re a brand new guitar player looking for your first guitar, or a new folk musician looking for an acoustic-electric guitar to begin to play live, you can’t go wrong with one of these budget options.
+It doesn’t matter if your just picking up guitar playing, or if your a seasoned musician in search of an acoustic-electric guitar for your live shows, these budget options will go the distance and be a great addition to your arsenal.
 All of these guitars are easy on the wallet, without compromising on playability, sound and construction.
-Choose the right budget guitar, and it will last you as long as an expensive one.
+We trust that you will choose the right budget guitar, and it will last you as long as an expensive one.

 Top Acoustic Electric Guitar Comparison Chart